lsst-dm/dmtn-184/index.rst

 Monitoring Cassandra cluster showed that occasionally one or two servers could start showing high CPU usage compared to all other servers.
-It does not seem to affect performance very much, a noticeable effect is seen on write time which still stays reasonably low.
+It does not seem to affect performance very much, a noticeable effect is seen only on write latency which still stays reasonably low.
 It seems that the issue can be mitigated by restarting that particular instance, after restart CPU usage returns to normal.
 It may be related to how cluster is initialized as it was only seen when cluster was re-initialized from scratch.
 We tried to get some advice from